|

 illustration of how these integers symbolized by the tetractys express properties

-The five Platonic solids are an example of sacred geometry
+of sacred geometries.
+5. Conclusion The five Platonic solids are an example of sacred geometry

 not because a famous philosopher wrote about them over 2000 years ago or because their